Usage

 Override system description with the provided description.
 The

-nel version, the build date and the architecture (except if you
+kernel version, the build date and the architecture (except if

 -P platform